 - worsted weight white yarn (unless you would like a different color ghost, that is)

-- tapestry needle, scissors for finishing
+- scissors and yarn needle for finishing

-Rounds 1 through 14 of the ghosts are worked in unjoined rounds.
+Notes: Rounds 1 through 14 of the ghosts are worked in unjoined rounds.
 Move stitch marker up after each round to help keep track.

 Make a magic ring (as an alternative to the magic ring, you can ch 4 and join with a slip stitch in furthest chain from hook to form a ring).